 Once cooked, black sticky rice is soft, sticky, slightly chewy with a nutty and rich flavor.
 It is a very nutritious grain, which is high in protein, antioxidants, dietary fiber, and iron.

-Making Pressure Cooker Black Sticky Rice Pudding
+Making Black Sticky Rice Pudding in a Pressure Cooker

 Vietnamese Black Sticky Rice Pudding is thick and glossy with a consistency and texture somewhat like oatmeal.
 Just cook the sticky rice with water on high pressure for about 15 minutes, then let the pressure release naturally.
 That’s it.
 No need to soak the rice in advance.